kasimugur/age-culculator-app/README.md

 - [Challenges Faced](#challenges-faced)

 ## Overview
-The Age Calculator App is a sleek, user-friendly tool that computes a user’s exact age in years, months, days, and even seconds.
+The Age Calculator App is a sleek, user-friendly tool that computes a user’s exact age in years, months, days.
 Built with modern web technologies, the app ensures responsiveness and a seamless user experience.

 ## Features
 - Calculate precise age based on birthdate.